Correct at 24 March 2020

 - Members Directory – relaunch imminent.
 This new and improved public format is due to go live on the Mersey Maritime website very soon and will include a short biography of your company, a direct link to company websites, social media links and a link to Google maps which provides a full address, opening hours and telephone numbers.
 We are confident it will be a considerable improvement on the previous service we offered.

-- Digitial Face-2-Face to launch on Tuesday 31 March.
+- Digital Face-2-Face to launch on Tuesday 31 March.
 Face-2-Face is one of our most important events and the core of the Mersey Maritime calendar.
-We have decided, for the period of the Coronavirus, challenge to take this online and digital and weekly for the foreseeable future.
+We have decided, for the period of the Coronavirus challenge, to take this online, digital and weekly for the foreseeable future.
 Every Tuesday at 10.30am (the time may change).
 Full details will be promoted on Wednesday 25 March – watch this space!

 - Social media “Member Shout-out”.
 Each day, starting on Monday 30 March, we will do an online shout out for members, starting with our small and medium sized enterprises.
 Across all our social media channels (Twitter, Facebook and LinkedIn) we will post a small piece with basic information about each company, what they do and a link to more information about them.
 Please look out for these and retweet, like and share as appropriate.
 It is so important that we each promote ourselves and support our maritime sector as the situation nationally develops.

 - LinkedIn Members Group.
 This was launched a couple of days ago.
 It is open to all members and many of you are already engaged with it.
 Please ask questions and look out for useful pieces of advice that will be posted on a regular basis.
 Let’s keep in touch and share valuable insights across the maritime family.